docascode/vscode-docs-build/docs/contribution-guide.md

 1. CodeCovToken

    1. Pleas make sure you are the contributor or admin of this repository
-   2. Go to https://app.codecov.io/gh/docascode/vscode-docs-build/settings, click the `Regrenerate` button, then you will get a new token.
+   2. Go to https://app.codecov.io/gh/docascode/vscode-docs-build/settings, click the `Regenerate` button, then you will get a new token.

 2. GitHubTokenToCloneDocsTemplateRepo